Nature & Equine Assisted Therapies

 The EPI model of Equine Assisted Psychotherapy and Learning

-Australia that is relational, mindful, trauma-informed, ethical, effective and deeply respectful of clients, horses, practitioners and nature.
-It is an experiential approach to psychotherapy and mental health that is facilitated by a registered psychotherapist or occupational therapist who has undertaken specialized training and certification in
+Our approach to EAP and social-emotional learning is based on the EPI model which is a unique and comprehensive psychotherapy model developed in Australia that is relational, mindful, trauma-sensitive, ethical, effective and deeply respectful of clients, horses, practitioners and nature.
+It is an experiential approach to psychotherapy and mental health that is facilitated by a registered psychotherapist or occupational therapist who has undertaken specialized training and certification in EAP and has demonstrated skills in understanding horses/ horsemanship and animal behaviour .

 The Way of the Horse